25 Things to do in Tuscany (2024): Best places to see

 Florence’s symbol is the magnificent Cathedral of Santa Maria del Fiore.
 You may have seen its brick dome in many photos of Florence.

-If you love art, don’t miss the world-famous Uffizi Gallery which includes masterpieces by Michelangelo, Giotto, Da Vinci and the Birth of Venus by Botticelli.
+If you love art, don’t miss the world-famous Uffizi Gallery, which includes masterpieces by Michelangelo, Giotto, Da Vinci and Botticelli’s Birth of Venus.

 The Uffizi Gallery is the world’s leading art gallery

-You can see the famous statue of David in Accademia Gallery .
+You can see the famous statue of David in the Accademia Gallery.
 Wander the streets, climb Giotto’s bell tower for a fantastic view of the red rooftops of the old town and enjoy a stroll along the Arno River with the iconic Ponte Vecchio bridge.

-Read our complete guide to Florence and our tips on the most beautiful places to visit in Florence.
+Read more: Guide to Florence and our tips on the best places to visit in Florence.
+Here is a detailed itinerary for 2 days in Florence (including a map and useful information).

 2. Pisa

-And who knows, you might come across another leaning tower on your wanderings around town – it’s there and not hard to find :).
+And who knows, you might come across another leaning tower in your wanderings around the city – it’s there and not hard to find. 🙂

 Pisa Italy Tuscany / Piazza dei Miracoli / Piazza dei Miracoli